A little while back, I received this email from a teacher concerned for her student with scoliosis:

 Angela McCuiston, NASM-CPT, CES

 In either case, body awareness of posture would go a long way in addition to strength training and the all the other suggestions made.
+Additionally, making sure you have adequate sleep can go a long way towards alleviating pain.

 In summary, the overwhelming response is confusion as to why this doctor would tell the child to stop playing.
 A suspicion is that this doctor has no idea about playing a musical instrument and is giving a standard “stop playing” answer.
 This is all said without knowing any particulars about the student or her situation, which leaves out a lot.
 But overall, we see no reason scoliosis should hinder her from playing.